Folie à Deux (The X-Files): Reviews

 "Folie à Deux" received largely positive reviews from critics.
 Francis Dass of New Straits Times was positive toward the episode, considering it "highly watchable".
-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club gave the episode a glowing review and awarded it an "A".
 She praised the way it "starts out as what seems like a Mulder-centric episode, then slowly inverts on itself to become a Scully-centric episode".
-VanDerWerff also positively critiqued the manner in which "the monster [...] works on a metaphorical level as well".
+St. James also positively critiqued the manner in which "the monster [...] works on a metaphorical level as well".
 She concluded that the episode's main theme—that "[m]adness is always better when shared by two"—was a "great idea" that resulted in "one of the greatest episodes the show ever did".

 Paula Vitaris from Cinefantastique gave the episode a largely positive review and awarded it three stars out of four.
-Vitaris praised the conceit and called the episode "the scariest [...] of the year".
+Vitaris praised the concept and called the episode "the scariest [...] of the year".
 She applauded the "now you see it, now you don't" appearance of the bug creature and noted that Pincus' casting was "just right".
 She concluded that the episode was "so well realized" and that "there is so much to enjoy".
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five.
 The two compared the entry to the previous fifth season installment "Bad Blood", calling "Folie à Deux" its "logical extension".
 Shearman and Pearson argued that the episode "provide[s] a comedy and an effective monster story at the same time."